 The Arizona SARA Council has jurisdiction over Arizona SARA approved institutions regarding non-instructional complaints for distance education students.
-If a student has gone through the complaint process at Yavapai College, they may register a complaint with the Arizona SARA Council.
+Upon completion of the institution's and AC4's complaint process, a student may register a complaint with the Arizona SARA Council.
 Visit the AZ SARA Complaint Process website for more information.
 For students who are residents of states outside of Arizona, consumer inquiries also may be directed to the following Consumer Protection Agency of the state in which they reside.